Date of Degree

 The total effective magnetic field and precession length of spins in strained quantum wells in the (001), (110), and (111) planes are derived with consideration for all known effective magnetic fields except those due to interface effects in non- common-atom heterostructures (native inversion asymmetry).
 The orientation of the k-linear Dresselhaus field and the strain-dependent fields vary strongly with the growth axis of the quantum well.
 The precession length in the (110) and (001) cases can achieve infinite anisotropy, while the precession length of (111) quantum wells is always isotropic.

 We find that the electronic spin rotation induced by drift transport around a closed path in a wide variety of nonmagnetic semiconductors at zero magnetic field depends solely on the physical path taken.
 Physical paths that produce any possible spin rotation due to transport around a closed path are constructed for electrons experiencing strain or electric fields in (001), (110), or (111)-grown zinc blende semiconductor quantum wells.
 Spin decoherence due to travel along the path is negligible compared to the background spin decoherence rate.
 The small size of the designed paths (< 100 nm scale in GaAs) may lead to applications in nanoscale spintronic circuits.

 deformation, electronic structure, k dot p theory, spin-orbit coupling, Spintronics, strain

 Copyright 2012 Benjamin J. Moehlmann

 Moehlmann, Benjamin James.
-"Spin transport in strained non-magnetic zinc blende semiconductors." dissertation, University of Iowa, 2012.
+"Spin transport in strained non-magnetic zinc blende semiconductors."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.